 6 Plant something

 Your garden might still be in full bloom this month or might be starting to look a bit dry and past its best, depending on the weather!
+This year we’re in full drought mode so it’s all tinder dry.
 August might not seem like the ideal time to plant anything, but you can actually start planting some flowers now to prepare for next spring.

 7 Have a staycation weekend